Respected Boston Arrest Lawyer – Arrests, Warrants & Probable Cause

 Probable cause is required to obtain an arrest warrant or to make an arrest in other circumstances, without a warrant.
 Generally speaking, probable cause can be defined as a reasonable and well-founded suspicion, based on an officer’s observations or on information provided by others to the police, that the person in question had committed or was committing a crime.
 The determination of probable cause is outlined in Massachusetts Criminal Procedure Rule 3.1.

 Other Arrest Scenarios

 A person may be arrested without a warrant, in specific scenarios.
 If a law enforcement officer observes a person committing a crime, he or she has the authority to detain that person.
 According to Massachusetts General Laws Part IV, Title II, Chapter 276, § 28, law enforcement officers are authorized to arrest and detain any person found in the act of stealing property, abuse, and assault and battery against a family member.
 Officers may make arrests without warrants if the officer has valid knowledge of a warrant against a person.

 If you are arrested, law enforcement has a duty to inform you of your rights.
 This is accomplished by way of the Miranda warning, which essentially states (with some variation depending on the jurisdiction):

 - You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney, one will be provided for you.
 Do you understand these rights as I have read them to you?

-Arrested in Boston?
 You are in a precarious position, and the steps you take now may directly impact any future criminal charges and even the outcome of your case.
-Contact a Boston criminal defense lawyer at Keegan Law today to get guidance from a team that includes former police officers and a former prosecutor.
+Contact us at Keegan Law today to get guidance from our proven Boston arrest lawyer.
+Our team includes former police officers and a former prosecutor.